SEARCH

 I have several types of apples trees and each produces slightly different blooms, ranging from white to pink.
 I love watching as the blooms form, open, and then gradually change into tiny apples over a number of weeks.

-Pink blossoms on apple tree branch in spring garden.
+Pink apple tree blossoms in the spring garden

-If you want a blast of blooms in your spring garden, consider adding some fruit trees.
+If you want a blast of blooms in your spring garden, consider adding some fruit trees or native flowering trees which can produce many more flowers for pollinators than flowering perennials can.

 5Iris (zones 3 to 8, some to zone 10)

 Like any irises, it multiplies and appreciates dividing every few years.
-The blooms on this particular iris do not last very long (sometimes only a few days), but, boy oh boy, are they dramatic.
+The blooms on this particular iris do not last very long (sometimes only a few days), but, boy oh boy, they are dramatic and lovely.
+And that’s why daily inspections of the spring garden are so important!
+There’s always something new and fleeting.

 Purple iris blooms in spring garden.